jweaver72/EGZUMMER-WIKI/Menu.md

 # Main menu

 The number in front of the menu-item-description is a **_menu item number_** that can be used for quick selection
-1. `Step` - step of the frequency (in kHz), up/down buttons change frequency by this value, also you can only set a frequency that is multiple of this value.
-2.50/5/6.25/10.00/12.50/25.00/8.33 are the steps that can be set by programming software, all other steps are extension from standard software, and can only be selected from this menu entry
+1. `Step` - step of the frequency (in kHz), up/down buttons change frequency by this value, also you can only set a frequency that is multiple of half of this value.
 1. `TxPwr` - radio output power (LOW/MID/HIGH)
 1. `RxDCS` - receiver Digital-Coded Squelch, if you enable this, squelch will only unlock if this code is being received.
 You can start a DCS/CTCSS scan while you are in this menu option by pressing `* SCAN` button
 1. `RxCTCS` - receiver Continuous Tone-Coded Squelch System, squelch will only unlock if this code is being received.
 You can start a DCS/CTCSS scan while you are in this menu option by pressing `* SCAN` button